BEATS OF LOVE

 However, by the time Technique came out, they fully comprehended the pulsating electronic beats that rendered Hook's unique bass sounds pretty redundant.
 And more importantly, so did we.
 This track is the exception and like some monolithic being, Hook wields his semi-redundant bass like an early agricultural farmer with a scythe, not knowing whether there'd ever be another meaningful moment.
 The rest of the band looks like they're in Ibiza with all the latest technology at their fingertips and the contrast is magnificent.

 I saw them play it in Reading in 1989 in the pissing rain when we tried to surrender to their dynamism like we were still in Manchester.
-Needless to say, the Sugarcubes went down better where I was perched.
-Unlike True Faith, this album track is given proper space to breathe.
+The Sugarcubes went down better from where I stood.
+Unlike True Faith, this track's given proper space to breathe.
 It makes the contrasts more exciting; it makes the lyrics sound more meaningful, and it makes the overall effect quite dizzying and overpowering.
 New Order never came close to recapturing its brilliance.

 Perhaps if Hook hadn't snidely bought the Hacienda trademark rights in 2001, he'd still be in some form of working relationship with New Order and not feeling so royally shafted.
 But then there'd be no gin.